• Skip to primary navigation

 Sugar: To balance out the sourness, a little sugar is added.

-Green chili, ginger, and garlic: To give the kadhi extra taste, you can increase or decrease the amount of green chili depending on your taste.
-If you're making this recipe as a Jain, leave off the ginger and garlic.
+Green chili, ginger, and garlic: To give the kadhi an extra taste, you can increase or decrease the amount of green chili depending on your taste.
+If you’re making this recipe as a Jain, leave off the ginger and garlic.

-Tempering: Curry leaves, cumin seeds, mustard seeds, fenugreek seeds, cloves, bay leaf, hing, cinnamon stick, and dry red chilies are tempered in hot ghee.
-Ghee enhances the flavor of the kadhi to the next level, so don't skip that.
+Tempering: Curry leaves, cumin seeds, mustard seeds, fenugreek seeds, cloves, bay leaf, hing, cinnamon sticks, and dry red chilies are tempered in hot ghee.
+Ghee enhances the flavor of the kadhi to the next level, so don’t skip that.

 Garnish: Cilantro leaves.
 If you like, you can add another round of tempering at the end, I typically skip it.